 Tim kept drilling.
 Soon, this clients tough, resilient wall was beginning to crumble under the intense questioning.
 No plans had been discussed to cater for these very forward questions.
 Soon, in the safety of their training room, the session ended, providing significant review opportunities.

-If you’re not sure where to start, just star here
+If you’re not sure where to start, just start here

 Don’t put this on the backburner.
 It’s worth at least understanding if your organisation has even the minimum in place.
 If you find it’s well matured in media communications, then excellent, it’s time to test it – regularly.